Hicks photo

 Publications

-I am a Senior Principal Scientist at Amazon Web Services where I co-lead (with Emina Torlak) development on the Cedar authorization policy language, which is part of Amazon Verified Permissions.
+I am a Senior Principal Scientist at Amazon Web Services where I work on topics of automated reasoning and automated test generation.
+Previously, I co-led (with Emina Torlak) development on the Cedar authorization policy language, which is part of Amazon Verified Permissions.

 I am also a Professor Emeritus (retired 2022) in the Computer Science Department and UMIACS at the University of Maryland, College Park.
 With Jeff Foster I founded PLUM, the lab for Programming Languages research at the University of Maryland; David Van Horn and Leo Lampropoulos are its current directors.
 (You may find it interesting to read about how PLUM is managed.)
 I am also affiliated with QuiCS and the Maryland Cybersecurity Center (MC2), and was formerly MC2's Director (2011-2013, see our video!).
 I was Chair (2015-2018) and Past Chair (2018-2021) of ACM SIGPLAN, the Founder (2019) and Editor (until mid-2021) of PL Perspectives, the SIGPLAN blog, and was the CTO of Correct Computation, Inc (2018-2021).
 I am currently the Editor in Chief of Proceedings of the ACM on Programming Languages (PACMPL).